Royals vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has collected 64 hits with eight doubles, eight home runs and 45 walks.
-He has driven in 28 runs.
+- Rutschman has eight doubles, eight home runs, 46 walks and 28 RBI (64 total hits).

 Rutschman Recent Games